ORBAT/S4QS-RS/README.md

 ## Running S4QS-RS
 After setting up your configuration, you can run S4QS-RS with `DEBUG=*:error s4qs-rs` or `DEBUG=sq4s-rs:* s4qs-rs` to see debugging information.

-S4QS-RS traps `SIGTERM` and `SIGINT` to make sure in-flight copies complete and the corresponding SQS messages and S3 manifests are deleted.
-This may take several minutes depending on what you're copying, so don't be alarmed if nothing seems to happen.
+S4QS-RS traps `SIGTERM` and `SIGINT`, and aborts in-flight transactions when terminated.

 ## Errata